devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 2. "local" path, ``/usr/local/share/devassistant/assistants``
 3. "user" path, ``~/.devassistant/assistants``

-When devassistant starts up, it loads assistants from all these paths.
+When DevAssistant starts up, it loads assistants from all these paths.
 It assumes, that Creator assistants are located under ``creator`` subdirectories of the above directories, the same applies to Modifier and Preparer assistants.